distillpub/post--multimodal/src/paper.md

 <PeopleHandLabeled />

-<Todo to="Nick" value={6}> move to stddev instead of activations, show two dataset examples under each legend labels, show dataset examples for each range of activation</Todo>

-(fig caption: To get a qualitative sense for what kinds of images cause the neuron to fire different amounts, we collected X images across different levels of firing, labeled them by hand into several categories, giving us an estimate of the conditional probability of each category at different levels of activation.
-While we labeled the images we couldn’t see how much they made the neuron fire.)
+<Todo to="Nick" value={4}>Should this be incorporated into figcaption of conditional trump?
+“To get a qualitative sense for what kinds of images cause the neuron to fire different amounts, we collected X images across different levels of firing, labeled them by hand into several categories, giving us an estimate of the conditional probability of each category at different levels of activation.
+While we labeled the images we couldn’t see how much they made the neuron fire.”</Todo>

 While labeling images for the previous experiment it became clear the neuron activates different amounts for specific people.
 We can study this more by searching the Internet for pictures of specific people and measuring how the images of each person makes the neuron fire.

 import TrumpPeople from './pages/people/trumpPeople'

 <TrumpPeople />
+<Todo to="Nick" value={6}>Make equal width to above figure</Todo>

-Presumably, people detecting neurons also exist in normal facial recognition models.
+Presumably, person neurons also exist in other models, such as facial recognition models.
 What makes these neurons unique is that they respond to the person across modalities and associations, situating them in a cultural context.
 In particular, we're struck by how the neuron's response tracks an informal intuition with how associated people are.
 In this sense, person neurons can be thought of as a landscape of person-associations, with the person themself as simply the tallest peak.

 <h3 id="emotion-neurons">
 Emotion Neurons